“Our attitude … towards others [should be] ‘to be tireless in teaching’.”

 In particular, in the past few months, I’ve seen this behavior in the slew of new Facebook groups to emerge since Trump’s election created a surge of interest in communism, heavily in, for instance, “sounds liberal but ok” but also, as I speak, in the MLM Communism 101 group.
 The philosophy that insists that no backwards thinking must be allowed to exist for longer than a single moment in a communist Facebook group is not a communist philosophy.
 Either:

-(a) this aspiration to create what amount to safe spaces in all but name is sincerely seen as genuinely revolutionary, which makes the people putting this into practice not communists (who seek to organize in order to bring in and transform the broad masses) but infoshop-creating anarcho-liberals (who believe that somehow creating spaces where no one evers uses a specific list of words or claims to adhere to certain worldview will cause the state to crumble somehow someday); or
+(a) this aspiration to create what amount to safe spaces in all but name is sincerely seen as genuinely revolutionary, which makes the people putting this into practice not communists (who seek to organize in order to bring in and transform the broad masses) but infoshop-creating anarcho-liberals (who believe that somehow creating spaces where no one evers uses a specific list of words or claims to adhere to certain worldviews will cause the state to crumble somehow someday); or

 (b) the insistence on swiftly purging sections of the masses with backward ideas is understood as counterproductive to revolution but fun anyway, in which case those practicing it may in theory be supporters of communism, but primarily they are self-indulgent people using communism as an intellectual game for their own amusement.
 If we take Mao at his word at the end of “Combat Liberalism,” we should not consider anyone who puts their own comfort and enjoyment before the building of the communist movement to actually be a communist.